thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 same_table_slot
 -----------------
 For encoding values for several slots must be fetched from a row in a table, we can define the dict where each key presents a case and will be referred from ``same_table_slot_keys`` in goals definitions.
-The value for each key in this dict is also a python dict which comprise two keys, ``table`` and ``slots``, pointing out the table and slots.
+The value for each key in this dict is also a python dict which comprises two keys, ``table`` and ``slots``, pointing out the table and slots.

+A sample of the ``same_table_slot`` defined below showing a case which all three slots, *street*, *city* and *state* will be fetching their values from one row in a table named *places*.

 ::